The Treasure Chest

 We will NOT make the treasure map in class, although you MIGHT get some time to research the Caribbean Islands and their shapes, and I MIGHT be able to find some graph paper for you to practice on before you make your final map.

-You MIGHT get time to rehearse with the students at your table.
+You MIGHT get time to rehearse with your teammates.
 It’s always a good idea to practice with a smaller audience first.

 Yay!